DevYoma/react-smtp-article/README.md

     ```bash
     npm install
     ```
+## Run the Application Locally

+5. To run the application locally, use the following command:

+    ```bash
+    npm run dev
+    ```

+6. The server will start and the application will be available at `http://localhost:5173`.

 By following these steps, you'll have a local copy of the `react-smtp-express-article` repository with all the necessary dependencies installed.
-You can now start developing and running your React.js application locally.
+You can now see SMTP Express in action and refer to the codebase as documentation for implementing it in your own projects.